-Figure 20 OrphaNews homepage
+Figure 20 OrphaNews' new look

-At the start of 2023 OrphaNews in English had 11, 867 subscribers.
-OrphaNews in French had 6,988 subscribers and OrphaNews in Italian had 5,397 subscribers.
+At the end of 2023 OrphaNews in English had 11 942subscribers.
+OrphaNews in French had 6,947 subscribers and OrphaNews in Italian had 5,350 subscribers.

 In order to help professionals and people living with rare diseases find expert recommendations and services concerning COVID-19 and rare diseases, Orphanet published a list of resources available in different languages from March 2020 in a special edition of OrphaNews.
-This list includes resources curated by the European Reference Networks and EURORDIS and is updated regularly, most recently integrating recommendations concerning vaccination.
+This list includes resources curated by the European Reference

+Networks and EURORDIS and is updated regularly, most recently integrating recommendations concerning vaccination.

-In response to the humanitarian crisis resulting from the war in Ukraine, we have compiled and made available via a special issue of OrphaNews a list of resources for people living with rare diseases affected by the situation.
+In response to the humanitarian crisis resulting from the war in Ukraine, we have compiled and made available via a special edition of OrphaNews, a list of resources for people living with rare diseases affected by conflict/displacement.
+These are updated as necessary.

-3.11.
+3.12.
 Orphanet Journal of Rare Diseases

 Orphanet Journal of Rare Diseases (OJRD) is an open access, online journal that encompasses all aspects of rare diseases and orphan drugs.
 The journal publishes high quality reviews on specific rare diseases.
 In addition, the journal may consider articles on clinical trial outcome reports, either positive or negative, and articles on public health issues in the field of rare diseases and orphan drugs.
 OJRD was indexed in Medline at the end of its first year of existence (2006) and was selected by Thomson Scientific after only two years of being in publication.
-Its 5-year impact factor is 4.4.
-Articles have been downloaded over 3,503,332 times as of end 2022.
+Its 5-year impact factor is 3.9.
+Articles have been downloaded over 3,764,904times as of end 2023.
 Springer Nature, the publishing house hosting the OJRD, has signed the San Francisco Declaration on Research Assessment (DORA) that intends to halt the practice of correlating the journal impact factor to the merits of a specific scientist's contributions.